hustcer/latino/readme.md

 # A Dance Training Manage System Based on MongoDB and Node

 ## Summary：
-This's a dance training manage system based on **NodeJS、Express Web Framework、Jade、MongoDB and MongoSkin, etc.**.This web application is built for dancers of Alibaba and the main goal is focused on dance course signing up management.
+This's a dance training manage system based on **NodeJS、Express Web Framework、Jade、MongoDB and MongoSkin, etc.**.The web application is built for dancers of Alibaba and the goal is mainly focused on dance course signing up management.
 ## Features
 System consists of dancer forground and admin background.
 When started in production mode dancers can visit the basic forground pages without login.
-And when started in development mode the application will give you the admin's rights.
+And if started in development mode the application will give you the admin's rights.
 Detailed as follows:
 ### Dancer Forground：
 * **Online Course Signing Up:**<br/>
 	- The sign up page will show you the realtime infomation of current courses, such as dance type, course capacity, total applied dancers, total approved dancers, and some other notice.<br/>